kgilbert-cmu/flairlog/README.md

 # flairlog
-Collect and collate user flair from subreddits
+Collect and collate user flair from subreddits.

 ## Setup
 Fill in the relevant information for your PRAW user-agent, reddit username, and reddit user account password into a configuration file called `Config.py`.
 An example file is given.

-## Setting your subreddit
+### Setting your subreddit
 Whatever subreddit you intend to mine flairs from, make sure your account is an active moderator of the subreddit.
-The option to select the subreddit name is also in `Config.py`.
+The subreddit name parameter should be set in `Config.py`.

 ## Flair Categories
 Fill in content into `Dictionary.py` in order to "translate" a flair into a category title, which can be used to collect users into similar flair categories.